 More employers realize that inflexible working environments are driving away talented women from their companies who need to balance careers with family care.
 Employers are therefore coming up with solutions that include job sharing, part-time jobs, remote working, affordable childcare, paid family leave, and flexible start and end times.

 Companies are also striving to close the gender pay gap by empowering women to speak out against unequal pay, making women more aware of higher-paid roles, pushing against the damaging stereotype of gendered jobs – and, of course, by simply paying women fairly.

 Companies are also realizing the value of having more women in leadership.
-There's been an increase in female representation at executive level, which means women now have greater influence in shaping the business and culture of their company – hopefully for the better!
+There has been an increase in female representation at executive level, which means women now have greater influence in shaping the business and culture of their company – hopefully for the better.

 Employees are setting up and leading groups within companies that help support women and create a connected community of like-minded people that can help one another succeed.